Formulaically Anticipated Quandaries…

 NOTE: If changing your booking’s occupancy (i.e., adding or canceling berths), your booking’s remaining balance will be revised to the rate for that cabin’s new occupancy. (e.g., if going from two passengers to one, the cabin’s price will be based on its single occupancy rate, not just “half of double occupancy”)

 IMPORTANT: There are no applicable change fees when adding “real” passenger information for an existing “TBA guest” berth (i.e., if you initially paid for a multi-passenger cabin but didn’t have all the passenger information at the time of booking).

 Can I “downgrade” my booking (e.g., book a Verandah cabin now, then switch to an Interior later)?

 “Downgrading” a booking is possible, pending availability.
-However, bookings downgraded on or after April 30, 2020 will be subject to a $300 Administrative Fee, except for those bookings added to the wait list before this date.
+However, booking downgrade requests submitted on or after April 30, 2023 will be subject to a $300 Administrative Fee, except for those bookings added to the wait list before this date.
 Downgraded bookings will lose any applicable Early Booking Discount, and any applicable Pay in Full Discount will be recalculated based on the new cabin cost.

 How do I log in to my user account?

 Log into your user account here (add it to your bookmarks!):

 I forgot the password to my user account!

 How do I fill out or edit my own personal information from within my user account?